-Rotating fellows will conduct history, physicals, and addiction assessments, precepted by a supervising
+Rotating fellows will conduct history, physicals, and addiction assessments, precepted by a supervising faculty member, for 4-hour weekly sessions for at least 8 weeks.
+Fellows will also attend the weekly multidisciplinary clinical practice conference during the rotation.

 At the end of this rotation fellows will be able to diagnose and treat substance use disorders in adolescents and young adults in a developmentally appropriate manner, accounting for family and social network dynamics.
 By the end of the rotation, fellows will: